You want smart political talk without the meltdowns?

 At the end of the day, he makes his own mind up and he follows his own guts.

-Isn't that Trump being Trump?
+Isn't that Trumpian Trump?

-Sean, it's it's exactly what this book's about.
+Sean, it's exactly what this book's about.

-All of my friends, and I use that term loosely in Washington said, You'll never work in politics again.
+All of my friends, and I use that term loosely in Washington, said, you'll never work in politics again.

-I said, Fantastic, I hate this business.
+I hate this business.

-And then you know what I said?
+And then, you know what I said?

-It's not my job as a campaign manager to change Donald Trump, a man who's built a a billion dollar lifestyle, you know, one of the most successful people in the history of our country, we let Trump be Trump.
+It's not my job as a campaign manager to change Donald Trump, a man who's built a billion-dollar lifestyle, you know, one of the most successful people in the history of our country.

 Now, do I love every tweet he puts out?

-Of course not, but that's him, and I don't want to change him.
+And I don't want to change him.

-He's authentic, he's genuine.
+He's genuine.

 This is the thing.